brettbeatty/brettbeatty.github.io/_posts/2020-09-28-collectable.md

 ```

 For now our implementation of `push/2` will be pretty naive; it'll put an element at the next spot
 in the tuple and increment the array's size.
-We'll use our private `element_position/2` to convert
+We'll use the private
+[element_position/2](enumerable#define-arrayshift1) we defined in part 1 to convert the next array
-the next array index (its size) to a position within the `elements` tuple.
+index (its size) to a position within the `elements` tuple.
 ```elixir
 defmodule Array do
   # ...